Progressive vs. State Farm: Which one is the cheapest?

 Progressive vs. State Farm: Which offers better discounts?

-Discounts are a great way to save money on your annual insurance premiums.
-Below are some of the discounts that Progressive and State Farm offer to their customers.
+Discounts are a big draw for customers and can offer significant savings on your annual premiums.
+Below are some of the discounts Progressive and State Farm offer to their customers.

 DiscountsProgressiveState Farm